collabnix/kubelabs/Logging101/kafka.md

 Appending a line to the input txt should also show it in the consumer.

+## Kafka partitions

+A concept that we now need to touch on is Kafka partitions.
+Imagine you have a Kubernetes cluster that is continuously growing.
+You start with 1 worker node and soon, it isn't enough to run all your pods.
+So you provision a second worker node that starts initializing pods in it.
+In the same way, if you have only one Kafka broker in your Kafka cluster and it isn't enough to handle the number of logs passing through, you can introduce a second broker that will take on the load.
+Now that the resource problem has been taken care of, a different problem arises with the size of the topics.
+Log files can be huge, and there are a large number of these files piling in through to a single topic.
+However, if a topic is constrained to a single broker, then the topic can never exceed the limits of the broker.

+This is where Kafka partitions come in.
+Topics are allowed to be distributed across multiple brokers while the part of the topic present in a broker is called a partition.
+These partitions can then be replicated onto other brokers to provide redundancy.

 ## Kafka Streams

 Now that we have explored Kafka topics as well as the consumer-producer model, let's move on to a different concept: [Kafka streams](https://kafka.apache.org/documentation/streams/).